Interferon Beta-1a Intramuscular Injection

 - ask your doctor about the safe use of alcoholic beverages while you are using interferon beta-1a.
 Alcohol can increase the risk that you will develop serious side effects from interferon beta-1a.

 - you should know that you may have flu-like symptoms such as headache, fever, chills, sweating, muscle aches, nausea, vomiting, and tiredness that last for a day after your injection.
 Your doctor may tell you to inject your medication at bedtime and take an over-the-counter pain and fever medication to help with these symptoms.
 These symptoms usually lessen or go away over time.
-Talk to your doctor if these symptoms last longer than the first few months of therapy, or if they are difficult to manage or become severe.
+Talk to your doctor if these symptoms are difficult to manage or become severe.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?

 Inject the missed dose as soon as you remember it.
 Do not inject interferon beta-1a two days in a row.
 Do not inject a double dose to make up for a missed dose.
 Return to your regular dosing schedule the following week.
 Call your doctor if you miss a dose and have questions about what to do.

 Interferon beta-1a may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: